sumanbobo2204/spring-GraphQL/README.md

-# Various Spring GraphQL based usecases
+# Various Spring GraphQL based usecases and other Spring projects created for various Spring installments